 Source: GlobalData Patent Analytics

-SoftBank Group is one of the leading patent filers in blockchain payments.
-Some other key patent filers in the space include nChain Holdings, Headwater Research, Headwater Partners I, and Licentia Group. nChain Holdings and eLivestock Global (ELG) entered a partnership in October 2022 to launch a cattle traceability platform with the help of the former’s blockchain solutions.
+nChain is the leading patent filer in blockchain payments.
+Some other key patent filers in the space include Alibaba Group, Headwater Research, Headwater Partners I, and Licentia Group. nChain Holdings and eLivestock Global (ELG) entered a partnership in October 2022 to launch a cattle traceability platform with the help of the former’s blockchain solutions.
 The platform will help to ensure that livestock are healthier, and farmers are able to sustain and secure their livelihood.

-In terms of application diversity, Kudelski leads the pack.
-Hitachi and Proxense stood in the second and third positions, respectively.
-By means of geographic reach, Black Gold Coin held the top position, followed by Licentia Group and Headwater Partners I.
+In terms of application diversity, Proxense leads the pack.
+Toshiba and Ballet Global stood in the second and third positions, respectively.
+By means of geographic reach, Licentia Group held the top position, followed by Headwater Research and Illumio.

-Blockchain payments will potentially become the approach favoured by many future retail players.
+Blockchain payments will potentially become the approach favored by many future retail players.
 The increasing use of this technology will provide more convenience and security to both customers and retailers.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Cybersecurity in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Blockchain in Retail.